 Kevin P. Granata Award

-The Kevin P. Granata Award commemorates Professor Kevin P. Granata and recognizes outstanding early-career researchers who have contributed to advances in kinesiology and biomechanics.
+The Kevin P. Granata Award commemorates Professor Kevin P. Granata and recognizes outstanding early-career researchers who have contributed to advances in kinesiology and biomechanics, and have a demonstrated commitment to mentorship.
 This award is funded by contributions from the Journal of Electromyography and Kinesiology (JEK).

 Carlo J DeLuca portrait